samuelbles07/pfinger_print/README.md

 # pfinger_print
-distributed finger print sensor.
+##Distributed finger print sensor.##

-This project using raspberry pi as socket and web server and arduino as the client socket finger print using OK-300 module
+Markup:	* Raspberry pi 2 as socket and web server.
+	* Arduino as the client socket
+	* Finger print sensor using OK-300 module